A decision audit, then a record that learns.

 One audit is useful.
 The compounding value is in what happens to every audit after you save it.

-Every decision is recorded with its stake, its audit, and — when the time comes — its outcome.
+Capital and life, kept in separate drawers — each decision recorded with its stake, its audit, and when the time comes, its outcome.
 DAUDIT is the only thing that remembers to ask how it turned out.

-From your decisions, a profile of how you specifically decide: your confidence patterns, your recurring blind spots, what you update on and what you resist.
+From your decisions, two profiles — capital and life, each built from its own record — of how you specifically decide: your confidence patterns, your recurring blind spots, what you update on and what you resist.

 A Brier score that measures your forecasts against reality.
 The honest answer to whether your decisions are actually getting better.